Fast-64/fast64/fast64_internal/z64/README.md

 The armature properties window also has the option to set a LOD armature.
 This armature must have the same bone structure as your current armature.

+In the armature properties you can also set the armature to export using SkinLimbs.
+This will export the skeletons mesh in a format compatible with how OoT handles smooth skinning.
+This setting is automatically turned on when importing a skeleton that uses SkinLimbs (horses).
+Armatures exported this way will ignore any LOD armature as SkinLimbs are unable to use LODs.
+Also note that any actor not already set up to use this limb type will require changes to its source and header files to use them.

 To export a skeletal mesh, select an armature and then click "Export" for the armature exporter.
 Make sure there is only one bone without a parent (the root bone), as the exporter will choose the first parentless bone as the start bone of the armature.

 To import a skeletal mesh, just click "Import" for the armature importer.
 You may encounter a couple issues: